unhuman-io/motor/README.md

-*Motor* is open source motor control firmware that enables high quality servo motor control for advanced robotics projects.
+*MotorSimulator* is open source motor control firmware that enables high quality servo motor control for advanced robotics projects.

 The main goals of the code are:
 * fixed frequency interrupt based foc and main control loops